Generator-Based Fuzzers with Type-Based Targeted Mutation: Technique

-To annotate the FCI with types, we intercept invocations of requesting a random number, as in {\tt r.nextInt()}.
+To annotate the FCI with types, we intercept invocations requesting a random number, as in {\tt r.nextInt()}.
 Then, we collect the type of objects that are currently being constructed.
-We do that by collecting the return type of each method invocation in the current callstack.
-For example, we intercept the execution of {\tt r.nextInt(31)} in {\bf line 23} in Fig.~\ref{fig:calendargenerator}.
-Let's assume that the subsequence of the FCI for this random selection is the number {\bf 9}.
+We do that by collecting the return type of methods within callstack.
+For example, we intercept the execution of {\tt r.nextInt(31)} in {\bf line 23} in ~Fig.~\ref{fig:generators}.
+Let's assume that the entry within the FCI for this random selection is the number {\bf 9}.
 Then, we associate this value with the return types of all method invocations types in the current callstack.
 In this case, the value 9 will be annotated with \{{\tt GregorianCalendar}, {\tt File}\} types; i.e., {\tt (9,\{GregorianCalendar, File\}}).
+As previously noted, annotating FCI values with types alone is insufficient for targeted mutation.

-As mentioned before, annotating bytes of the FCI with types is not sufficient for the targeted mutation.
-This is because without associating each byte within the FCI to their corresponding execution points, after mutation, the same byte can be reused in a different dynamic location, generating a different object type.
-For example, consider the case where initially generating a {\tt fileName} required that the {\tt StrGenerator} use the first 10 bytes of the FCI.
-Suppose a mutation occurred that resulted in having {\tt StrGenerator} using only the first 5 bytes of the FCI.
-In that case, the remaining 5 bytes from the original FCI, while being annotated with {\tt String} types, will be used within the {\tt FileGenerator} to create an object of {\tt File} type.
+In targeted mutation, the goal is to introduce localized changes to objects of a specific type while preserving the rest of the input.
+To prevent sequential processing of the FCI, which could disrupt this localization, we annotate each value with its unique dynamic location in the code by computing its execution index.
+For example, consider the case where initially generating a {\tt fileName} required that the {\tt StrGenerator} use the first 10 values of the FCI.
+Suppose a mutation occurred that resulted in having {\tt StrGenerator} using only the first 5 values of the FCI.
+In that case, the remaining 5 values from the original FCI, while being annotated with {\tt String} types, will be used within the {\tt FileGenerator} to create an object of {\tt File} type.
 This is a mismatch between the object types created by the same FCI's subsequence from one test to another.